TooIneptNeedToLearn/Movie-Catalog/README.md

 ## WHAT:

 This project was assigned by our professor to demonstrate our understanding of web development by creating a JavaScript program that interfaces with TheMovieDB REST API.
 The program is designed to retrieve essential movie data, presenting it through an HTML structure with CSS styling.
-Additionally, it includes features allowing users to navigate through movie entries.
+Additionally, it includes features allowing users to navigate through movie entries and features that asesses the ratings via coloration.

 ## WHY: